Wednesday, October 9, 2024

 Dear Friends and Family,

-1. That God will continue to save souls and add them unto the church.
+1. That God will continue to save souls and strengthen the church here in Costa Rica.

 In Christ,